Each NRTG course includes free, lifetime admission. Enroll once – come back anytime.

 Course Format

 The WSTP includes online learning and student-led field training sessions.
 The fully online self-paced program is available in NRTG’s feature-rich Learning Management System (LMS), while students conduct self-led field practicum sessions.
-Students are also provided with weekly instructor-led sessions that review course content, field exercises, and program content in general.
 The online modules allow students to learn at their own pace and convenience; and field exercises are completed independently by students in a convenient location.

 Customize Your Program